 I left the office early one day last week to attend an honors band concert for Paige at St Cloud State University.
 As I bolted out the door, I heard a coworker call, “Have a good night, Supermom.”
 My excitement over hearing what this talented group of young musicians from across the state would put together under the leadership of a renowned conductor washed away all thoughts of my hectic work day.

 Bumper to bumper traffic on 94W had me arriving a little later than planned, but I wasn't too concerned given my track record for being '10 minutes late.'
 Unfortunately, my iPhone chose this particular evening to stage a mutiny (likely over my refusal to download the latest software version), and took me to the wrong location.
-After stopping 3 times to ask groups of students where the hell Stewart Hall was, I finally found my destination, paid for parking, and hit the ground running.
-My '10 minutes late' had now advanced to 20, and full blown panic was setting in.
+After stopping 3 times to ask groups of students where the hell Stewart Hall was, my '10 minutes late' had now advanced to 20, and full blown panic was setting in.

-I entered the campus building in a flurry, and saw doors marked 'left stage,' 'center stage,' and 'right stage.'
-I approached center stage, pulled the handle, and was greeted by a locked door.
-A white piece of paper hanging on the door read, 'Doors locked during performances.'
+I entered the campus building in a flurry, and the auditorium greeted me with a locked door and a white piece of paper that read, 'Doors locked during performances.'
 In my pursuit to find another way in, I came across an aged man in the hallway.
 I asked him if he knew of any other way to get into the Stewart Hall auditorium, and he said, "You know this isn't Stewart Hall, right?
 It's a couple buildings that way."
 Without hesitation, I took off in the direction his finger pointed while shouting a curt "thank you" over my shoulder.

 As I looked up with humiliation and tears in my eyes, I saw the junior and senior high students take their seats on stage.
 My gaze fell upon a blond head of hair glistening from the spot light above.
 In complete disbelief, I realized that head belonged to my Paige!
 Apparently she had been asked to play with the juniors and seniors instead of her own classmates.
 As I enjoyed each and every note played, I felt the power of grace wash over me - maybe for the first time in my life.